Miguel Ángel Guerrero: Nottingham Forest

-On 4 September 2020, Guerrero joined EFL Championship side Nottingham Forest for an undisclosed fee.
-Manager Sabri Lamouchi was reportedly not interested in signing him but felt that he had no choice but to agree to the transfer as it came under the recommendation of Evangelos Marinakis, who owned both clubs.
+On 4 September 2020, Guerrero joined EFL Championship side Nottingham Forest for an undisclosed fee; manager Sabri Lamouchi was reportedly not interested in signing him but felt that he had no choice but to agree to the transfer as it came under the recommendation of Evangelos Marinakis, who owned both clubs.
 He made his debut as a substitute in a 2–0 home loss against Cardiff City on 19 September, and his first start came the following month in a 1–0 defeat at Middlesbrough.

 Rayo Vallecano

 Guerrero signed with Rayo Vallecano on 1 February 2021, for an undisclosed fee.
 He scored his only goal for the sixth-placed team – eventually promoted in the play-offs – on the 27th, equalising the 1–1 home draw with SD Ponferradina.

-Ibiza
+Later career

-On 12 August, Guerrero moved to second-tier newcomers UD Ibiza on a two-year deal.
+On 12 August 2021, Guerrero moved to second-tier newcomers UD Ibiza on a two-year deal.
+Halfway through the contract, he was released so the Balearic side could sign former Spain international Nolito and he returned to Greece's top flight at OFI Crete FC.
+Remaining in the eastern Mediterranean, he moved again in January 2023 to Anorthosis Famagusta FC of the Cypriot First Division, signing until the summer of 2024.